bifurcationkit/BifurcationKitDocs.jl/docs/src/index.md

 # BifurcationKit.jl

-This Julia package aims at performing **automatic bifurcation analysis** of possibly large dimensional equations F(u,λ)=0 where λ∈ℝ.
+This Julia package aims at performing **automatic bifurcation analysis** of possibly large dimensional equations F(u, λ)=0 where λ∈ℝ by taking advantage of iterative methods, dense / sparse formulation and specific hardwares (*e.g.* GPU).

-It incorporates continuation algorithms (PALC, deflated continuation, ...) which provide a *predictor* $(u_1,p_1)$ from a known solution $(u_0,p_0)$.
-A Newton-Krylov method is then used to correct this predictor and a Matrix-Free eigensolver is used to compute stability and bifurcation points.
+It incorporates continuation algorithms (PALC, deflated continuation, ...) based on a Newton-Krylov method to correct the predictor step and a Matrix-Free/Dense/Sparse eigensolver is used to compute stability and bifurcation points.

 > Despite initial focus on large scale problems, the package can easily handle low dimensional problems.